diazridzky/Data-Analyst-Job/README.md

 # Data Analyst Salary Research: Project Overview
 I perform an analysis on important features such as the average data analyst salary, most used tools for data analyst jobs, and top US states for data analyst jobs.
-I also perform a prediction on data analyst salary to help data analysts consider the salary they want and negotiate their income when they get a job.
+I also perform a prediction on data analyst salary to help data analysts negotiate their income when they get a job.

 Link to the dataset: https://www.kaggle.com/andrewmvd/data-analyst-jobs